 When set to Enabled, the contents of the F0000h system memory segment can be read from or written to cache memory.
-The contents of this memory segment are always copied from the BIOS ROM to system RAM for faster execution.
+The contents of this memory segment are copied from the BIOS ROM to system RAM for faster execution.
 The settings are Enabled or Disabled.
+The Optimal default setting is Enabled.